nmoroze/tclint/docs/tclfmt.md

 approach for enforcing style going forward, and `tclint`'s style checks will eventually be deprecated.

+## Guarantees

+`tclfmt` only formats code; it does not modify code in any that changes its meaning.
+If `tclfmt` has modified the functionality of your code, this is a bug.
+Please [open an issue][issue] with a reproducible test case if you believe this has happened.

+`tclfmt` was released recently, so we recommend careful review of code that's been modified directly by the tool.
+Another way to check `tclfmt`'s work is to run it in debug mode by providing `-d`.
+In debug mode, `tclfmt` will parse code again after formatting and ensure that its syntax tree matches the original.

+`tclfmt`'s output is stable.
+That means if you run `tclfmt` on code already formatted by `tclfmt`, it will stay the same.

 ## Style

 This section describes major aspects of the style used by `tclfmt`.
 It also gives